Security & Privacy Policy

 - Delete the workflow file: In your repository, delete

 .github/workflows/solidity_prism.ymland commit the change.
-This immediately stops all audits. - Remove the secret (optional): Go to your repository Settings β Secrets and variables β Actions, find
+This immediately stops all analyses. - Remove the secret (optional): Go to your repository Settings β Secrets and variables β Actions, find

-PRISM_ACTION_SECRET, and click Remove. - Deactivate in dashboard (optional): Log in to your Solidity Prism dashboard and deactivate the repository.
+PRISM_ACTION_SECRET, and remove it. - Deactivate in dashboard (optional): Log in to your Solidity Prism dashboard and deactivate the repository.

 See our full uninstallation guide for detailed instructions.